-- 9.2.1 In deciding on a preferred "start date", due consideration has been given to how this represents a change from the RSS housing target, which although adopted in 2008, was implemented retrospectively, accounting for the period from 2003 to 2021.
+- In deciding on a preferred "start date", due consideration has been 9.2.1 given to how this represents a change from the RSS housing target, which as previously noted, although adopted in 2008, was implemented retrospectively, accounting for the period from 2003 to 2021.
 This meant that local authorities had to consider their performance against the RSS target in the period five years before the adoption of the RSS itself in 2008 and additionally factor in any further "backlog" accrued post-2008.
-For most authorities, including Knowsley, this would have resulted in an uplift to the housing target to be applied for the Core Strategy period in Knowsley approximately 75 additional units per annum required between 2010/11 and 2027/28 to meet backlog from 2003/04 to 2009/10 (i.e. from 450dpa to around 525dpa).
-In essence, applying this uplift to future housing growth would have represented Knowsley's contribution to ensuring that the Borough's housing delivery matched RSS targets in the long term. - 9.2.2 Related to this, and as noted previously in this report, in setting a level of housing provision for Knowsley, it has been important to consider to past performance in completing new housing, in addition to the requirement for new housing arising over the plan period.
-This is because, given housing completion rates, it is highly unlikely that all housing needs and demands in the past have been adequately met, leaving the probability that there will be a significant pent-up need and demand resulting from this past performance. - 9.2.3 Within Strategic Housing Market Assessments, the outstanding pent-up need, at a particular base date, for affordable housing, in addition to outstanding demands for market housing, is estimated.
+For many authorities, including Knowsley, applying this principle would have resulted in an uplift to the housing target to be applied for the Core Strategy period.
+In Knowsley, the backlog accrued between 2003/04 and 2009/10 and was 1867 dwellings.
+Therefore, approximately 104 additional units per annum would be required between 2010/11 and 2027/28 to cater for this backlog over an 18 year period (i.e. from 450dpa to around 554dpa).
+In essence, applying this uplift to future housing growth would have represented Knowsley's contribution to ensuring that the Borough's housing delivery matched RSS targets, both within the RSS plan period and extrapolated over the long term.
+In the absence of RSS policy, there is a clear requirement to consider whether continuing with this approach is the most appropriate for Knowsley. - 9.2.2 Related to this, and as noted previously in this report, in setting a level of housing provision for Knowsley, it has been important to consider the past performance in completing new housing, in addition to the requirement for new housing arising over the plan period.
+This is because, given past low housing completion rates, it is highly unlikely that all housing needs and demands in the past have been adequately met, leaving the probability that there will be a significant pent-up need and demand resulting from this past performance.
+The Council has given particular thought to the extent to which backlog against RSS targets can be used to help quantify this pent up need and demand, in combination with other methods for making such an assessment. - 9.2.3 Within Strategic Housing Market Assessments, the outstanding pent-up need, at a particular base date, for affordable housing, in addition to outstanding demands for market housing, is estimated.
 The Knowsley SHMA indicated that in delivering an extremely large amount of affordable and market housing after 2010 and over a long time period, the estimated outstanding needs and demands accrued in past years could be met.
 As the SHMA was undertaken using a particular base date to calculate outstanding need, acting on its recommendations could be interpreted as addressing the "backlog" in a similar way to the above approach to addressing performance against RSS targets.
 However, it should be noted that planning for the outstanding need/demand as given in the SHMA would involve targets of a much higher order of magnitude than that required if addressing backlog through ensuring that delivery met RSS targets in the long term.
-As noted earlier in this document in relation to the modelling of different runs, the methodology associated with the SHMA does not necessarily translate to an estimation of an appropriate housing target. - 9.2.4 Returning to the issue of the setting of a "start date" in the view of the proposed abolition of the RSS, it is now up to local authorities to determine, how, or indeed whether, outstanding backlog needs to be planned for in the long term.
-Given that the RSS and its associated targets will be revoked, technically it would not be a sound approach to blindly continue with addressing backlog from 2003, as would be undertaken if the RSS was still operational, without clear justification.
-Neither would it be appropriate to directly use the SHMA methodology to set a very high target which would ensure that its calculation of outstanding housing needs is met.
-However, the issue of planning for a level of housing which goes some way to meeting outstanding need clearly should not be discarded, as this will be a critical element in setting an appropriate level of future housing provision.
-This is particularly important when using nationally-produced housing projections which only account for households projected to form in the future.
+As noted earlier in this document in relation to the modelling of different runs, the methodology associated with the SHMA does not readily translate to an estimation of an appropriate housing target.